alexilyenko/alexilyenko.github.io/_pages/about.md

 ![image-right]({{ site.url }}{{ site.baseurl }}/assets/images/big_avatar.jpg){: .align-right}
 Hey everyone!
 My name is Alex.
-Currently I'm working as a SDET at NBCUniversal company in New York city.
-My job responsibilities include tasks related to automation, testing and continuous integration.
+Currently I work as an SDET at NBCUniversal company in New York City.
+My job responsibilities include automation, testing and continuous integration.
+I mostly specialize on Mobile and TV platforms.

 I am passionate about clean code and best practices of development.
-Also I'm considering myself early adopter of technologies and big fan of optimizations.
+Besides that you can consider me as early adopter of technologies and big fan of optimizations.

 This blog is created to document all the solutions I came to during my day-to-day work.
 Usually these things can be extremely difficult to google and I truly hope they could make someone's life easier.
 If they do such thing to yours, I will be happy!

-Don't hesitate to ask me anything in the comment section below posts.
-I'll try to answer to everybody! :beer:
+Don't hesitate to drop any thoughts in the comment section below posts.
+I'll answer to each of them! :beer: